Michaeloyas/Active-Directory-Part-1/README.md

 ## Download Microsoft Server 2019 ISO and Microsoft Windows 11 Operating System ISO
 To download the Microsoft Server 2019 ISO, click on this [link](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019) to download the 64-bit option.

 To download the Windows 11 ISO, click on this [link](https://www.microsoft.com/en-us/software-download/windows11).
-Scroll down to Windows 11 ISO option => select the option for 64-bit in the dropdown box and click “Download Now” => select the preferred language in the dropdown and click “Confirm.”
+Scroll down to Windows 11 ISO option => select the option for 64-bit processor in the dropdown box and click “Download Now” => select the preferred language in the dropdown and click “Confirm.”

 <br />
 <img src="https://cdn-images-1.medium.com/max/1200/1*lk5e1E--f_7E9dk0oSLf-g.png" height="40%" width="80%" alt="screenshot of interface"/>